Call Mon-Sun:

 Can You Get Addicted to Zoloft?

 Yes.
+Studies on the subject point to neuroadaptation as a causal factor.
 It can take a significant period of time for the central nervous system to become accustomed to the presence of sertraline and the effects that it induces on brain chemistry.
 This will also be true about the readjustment period after discontinuing Zoloft.
-The body/brain adapts to these changes and alters its neurochemistry to align with and compensate for the drug’s effects.
+The body/brain adapts to these changes and alters its neurochemistry to compensate for the drug’s effects.

-After dependence has developed, the body/brain/neurochemistry may react to a missed dose, resulting in the emergence of Zoloft withdrawal symptoms.14,44 In a 2020 article published in the Journal of Addictive Behaviors the authors reported that 61% of people stopping an antidepressant experienced withdrawal manifestations, with 44% of those indicating that the withdrawal symptoms were severe.
+If one misses taking a dose after the drug dependence has developed, the person will experience withdrawal.14,44 In a 2020 article published in the Journal of Addictive Behaviors the authors reported that 61% of people stopping an antidepressant drug experienced withdrawal manifestations, with 44% of those indicating that the withdrawal symptoms were severe.
 40% claimed that they felt addicted, with 39% labeling the addiction as severe.
-Curiously, only 0.7% of those studied could recall that their prescriber had mentioned the possibility of antidepressant dependency, or addiction.45
+Curiously, only 0.7% of those studied could recall that their prescriber had told them about the possibility of antidepressant dependency, or addiction.45

-Where an element of Zoloft addiction or abuse has developed, a person may crave the drug’s “feel good” effects and may begin to take more of the drug than has been prescribed.
-In either case, the drug has now become entrenched into the system, and careful tapering would be the best option to resolve this unhealthy condition.
+Some Zoloft users report the drug has become habit-forming, or they have experienced a pattern of abuse.
+For example, a person may crave the drug’s “feel good” effects and may begin to take more of the drug than has been prescribed.
+In either case, the body and CNS have neuroadapted, so the drug has entrenched itself in the system.
+Careful gradual cessation provides the best option to resolve this unhealthy condition.

 What’s the Difference Between Zoloft and Xanax?

 Zoloft is an SSRI medication, an antidepressant, used to treat depression and anxiety.
-Xanax is a benzodiazepine, also known as a tranquilizer.
+Regulators class Xanax as a benzodiazepine, often referred to as a tranquilizer.
 Xanax is prescribed mainly for the treatment of anxiety and panic disorders but is also prescribed off-label to treat depression.56,57

 Is Zoloft a Controlled Substance?

-Generally, the half-life of Zoloft is estimated at 15-26 hours but may extend to 33 or 36 hours in some persons, particularly elderly populations and females (any age).
-After approximately a week the drug should be 99 percent out of the system.49
+Generally, the literature estimates the half-life of Zoloft at between 15-26 hours.
+However, clearing half of the drug in some persons may extend out to 33 or 36 hours.
+This occurs in some populations, particularly in the elderly, and in females (any age).
+After approximately a week the system will have cleared about 99 percent of the drug.49

 Many factors can help determine or affect how a drug metabolizes, thereby increasing or decreasing the actual timeline for partial and complete elimination.